AY2526S1-CS2103-F12-1/tp/docs/UserGuide.md

 # Henri User Guide

-Henri is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Henri is a **desktop app for managing personal details of employees in tech companies, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It helps HR personnel accelerate company processes via improved readability and contact organisation.
 If you can type fast, Henri can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />